Local-first design

 Local-first keeps the trust boundary small:

-• You do not hand an API key to a third-party training SaaS.
+- You do not hand an API key to an icuvisor-hosted service.